tamagui/tamagui/next.md

-- themeInverse on base components
+- check usePropsAndStyle with group props

 - studio: the accent color need an accent color that reverses back
 - studio: make the scales "anchor" around the selected color better